-31For instance, the Bureau of Economic Analysis releases data on R&D investment for 13 broad manufacturing sectors.
+&lt;sup>31 For instance, the Bureau of Economic Analysis releases data on R&D investment for 13 broad manufacturing sectors.

-32Utility patents are meant to protect new and useful innovations, and differ from design and plant patents which protect new product designs or new plants, respectively.
+$^{32}$ Utility patents are meant to protect new and useful innovations, and differ from design and plant patents which protect new product designs or new plants respectively.
 Thus, utility patents are probably the best proxy for innovation.
-They cover 90 per cent of all patents registered at the US patent office (USPTO).
+They cover 90% of all patents registered at the US patent office (USPTO).
 See Aghion et al. (2015) for more discussion on this point.